scylladb/scylla-operator/docs/source/generic.md

 ```

 We can verify that a Kubernetes object has been created that represents our new Scylla cluster with the command below.
-This is important because it shows that  has successfully extended Kubernetes to make Scylla clusters a first class citizen in the Kubernetes cloud-native environment.
+This is important because it shows that kubernetes has successfully been extended to make Scylla clusters a first class citizen in the Kubernetes cloud-native environment.

 ```console
 kubectl -n scylla get ScyllaCluster